Published on 16/6/2022

 The issuer, on the other hand, gives a 20% range in which investors can bid for the shares in a book building offering.

 Embarking on the IPO journey in India is no easy feat.
-How to launch IPO requires careful understanding and decisive action.
+How to launch an IPO requires careful understanding and decisive action.
 Rely on the expertise of seasoned industry professionals for a successful launch. child’s play.
 One must be very sure of what is to be done and why.
-There are many industry experts and professionals who a comes with years of experience and knowledge.
+There are many industry experts and professionals who come with years of experience and knowledge.

 Follow us on Facebook